RequestNetwork/docs.request.network/docs/guides/use-your-own-signature-mechanism.md

 \## Example 2

-For example, your own package to sign need an internal identifier and return the signature as a Buffer:
+For example, your own package to sign needs an internal identifier and return the signature as a Buffer:

 ```typescript
 class mySignaturePackage {